rankutah/blog/sites/novagutter/content/services/consulting-and-repair.md

 We begin with a full visual + drainage assessment (roof edge, hangers, pitch, downspout termination, underground routing).
 You receive a prioritized action report: immediate fixes, preventive upgrades, and aesthetic enhancements.
 Implementation can be phased to match your budget.

 **Ready for an expert evaluation?** [Request a consultation](/contact) and we’ll schedule a site visit.

----
-*Need a problem not listed here solved?* We handle custom drainage reroutes, copper conversions, paint restoration for oxidized aluminum, and more—just ask.